dekoza/mtgpl/THB.rst

    As Haktos enters the battlefield, choose 2, 3, or 4 at random.

-   Haktos has protection from each converted mana cost other than the chosen number.
+   Haktos has protection from each mana value other than the chosen number.

 :mtgtip:`Hero of the Nyxborn<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/8/9854e673-1816-4a76-b9db-bb399ac7489f.jpg?1581481079|https://scryfall.com/card/thb/219/hero-of-the-nyxborn?utm_source=api>`